opencompute/rallly/apps/landing/src/posts/the-future-of-rallly.md

 ## Conclusion

-I am incredibly excited to start working on this enhanced workflow for Rallly.
+I am incredibly excited to start working on this enhanced workflow for Kinpal.
 As always, your feedback is invaluable to me.
 Let me know if you think this workflow could be useful or if you have any suggestions for improvement.
-I'm looking forward to continuing to shape Rallly into a tool that makes scheduling easy and efficient for everyone.
+I'm looking forward to continuing to shape Kinpal into a tool that makes scheduling easy and efficient for everyone.